Table of Contents

 If you’re after a more exclusive break and don’t mind spending a bit extra, places like Avatar Suites, Maison Des Lys, Cape Sisu Suites, and Acroterra Rosa Hotel and Spa could be perfect choices if you’re thinking about where to stay in Santorini for honeymoon.

-Narkissos Hotel, Dilino, Lefkothea Hotel (breakfast included), and Santa Magia are among the most budget-friendly hotels in Santorini.
+Narkissos Hotel, Dilino, Lefkothea Hotel, and Santa Magia are among the most budget-friendly hotels in Santorini.

-If you’re looking for mid-range Santorini Greece hotels that offer terrific value for money, top picks include Hotel Mohitero, which offers free breakfast and is situated a short walk from the beach, and the attractive Chez Sophie, which has a small pool, a bar, and rooms that provide either sea or mountain views.
-The intimate Acqua Vatos Hotel boasts a large swimming pool and its own vineyard.
+If you’re looking for mid-range Santorini Greece hotels that offer terrific value for money, there are a couple of top picks.
+One is Hotel Mohitero, which offers free breakfast and is situated a short walk from the beach.
+Another is the intimate Acqua Vatos Hotel boasts a large swimming pool and its own vineyard.

 All of the spacious en suite studios and apartments at Aegean View Hotel have a private balcony or terrace, and the resort has a separate kid’s pool; it could be a great option if you’re thinking about where to stay in Santorini for families.
 It also has a bar, restaurant, and fitness center.